Susan Fromberg Schaeffer

 Susan Fromberg Schaeffer (March 25, 1940 - August 26, 2011) was an American novelist and poet who was a Professor of English at Brooklyn College for more than thirty years.
 She won numerous national writing awards and contributed book reviews for The New York Times.

 Education and family

 The daughter of wholesale clothier Irving and Edith (née Levine) Fromberg, Susan Fromberg was born in Brooklyn, New York, and graduated from Long Island's South Side High School in 1957.
 In the Fall, she enrolled at the University of Chicago, where she earned her bachelor's degree in 1961, her master's in 1963, and her doctorate in 1966.
 The subject of her dissertation was a study of themes in the writings of Vladimir Nabokov, in whom she found "the most intellectual novelist to write in English since James Joyce".

-After returning to New York City, she married a fellow English Professor, Neil Jerome Schaeffer (a Columbia University graduate, Chairman of the English Department at Brooklyn College, and a noted scholarly author in his own right) in 1970; they had two children, Benjamin (born 1973), and May (born 1977).
+After returning to New York City, she married a fellow English Professor, Neil Jerome Schaeffer (a Columbia University graduate, Chairman of the English Department at Brooklyn College, and a noted scholarly author in his own right) in 1970; they adopted two children, Benjamin (born 1973), and May (born 1977).